johnrohith10/johnrohith10.github.io/index.md

 I'm John.
-I’m building projects at the intersection of sports data, customer analytics, and looking to make a real difference in this space.
+I’m building projects at the intersection of sports data, customer analytics, and sales.

-From a young age, I've been very fond of speaking, presenting, people, and networking.
+From a young age, I've been very fond of speaking, presenting and networking.

-This site is where I document what I build, what I learn, and what I’m experimenting with.
+You'll know more about what I build, what I learn, and what I’m experimenting with.

 ---